Sparky1313/ROS_Research/README.md

 ## Creating a Custom SLAM Map
-*This section is optional*
+*This section is optional.*

 SLAM stands for Simultaneous Localization and Mapping.
-I won't go into detail about about the theory here, but there are plenty of resources online that explain it.
+I won't go into detail about the theory here, but there are plenty of resources online that explain it.

-In order to use Gazebo with RViz you need a map of the Gazebo world that can work with RViz.
+To use Gazebo with RViz, you need a map of the Gazebo world that can work with RViz.
 As stated in the previous section, there is a map already included.

-If you would like to make your own using SLAM, you can follow this [tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam_simulation/).
+If you would like to make your own map using SLAM, you can follow this [tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam_simulation/).

 ## patrolling Package
 ### listener.py